yoyotv/LSTM-character-generator/README.md

 `python main.py`

-If every is fine, it should look like this
+If every is fine, it should look like this.

+And if you want to make it more resonable to read like a sentence, just increase the training epoch.

 ![result](https://raw.githubusercontent.com/yoyotv/LSTM-character-generator/master/figure/result.JPG)
 ### Scheme